iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 A scheduler could therefore emit two kinds of workerpoolorder:

 * A workerpoolorder offering execution with the PoCo’s trust layer disabled \(`trust = 0`\) and accepting all applications \(`apprestrict = 0`\)
 * A workerpoolorder offering secure execution of whitelisted tasks.
 The application whitelist would use the `GroupInterface` to be verified by the iExec Clerk.
-This group could either be managed by the scheduler or by a certification authority that would check applications determinism.
+This group could either be managed by the scheduler or by a certification authority that would check application's determinism.

 ## Other technical choices